MahendraTennakoon/programming_notes/topics/javascript/destructuring_assignment.md

-# Destructing Assignment
+# Destructuring Assignment

 ## Introduction

 Destructuring assignment is one of the most useful features introduced with ES6, and it can help you write much cleaner code.
-With destructuring, we can assign the values in an array or properties in an object to a set of variables easily and with clean sytax.
+With destructuring assignment, we can assign the values in an array or properties in an object to a set of variables easily and with clean syntax.
 This can also simplify a lot of things when working with functions that have a large number of parameters.
 In this video, we will go through all of these and also the spread operator that comes in handy in many cases.

+The term Destructuring Assignment itself is very descriptive of what it does.
+It simply extracts the values from array or object data structures and assigns them to some other variables.

 ## Array Destructuring